Women in Weed: 5 Women You Should Know in the Cannabis Industry

 Pass a Puff for Women and Weed

 Inspired to raise a bud to toast the major contributions of women to the cannabis industry?
-Whether you’re a medical patient in Maryland , Minnesota , or New Mexico , you can find what you need here !
+Whether you’re a medical patient in Maryland , or Minnesota , you can find what you need here !

 Please note that qualifying conditions vary by state, and the information relating to qualifying conditions may not apply to cannabis patients in all states.
 Product availability also varies based on state program restrictions and rules, so the products discussed may not be available in all states.
 Be sure to check with your local Green Goods location about the products available in your state!